wasimscctech/CCTech-Intermediate/CurrencyConverter/README.md

 #### handled inputs:
-for input currency : less than 1, more than 9, characters, alphabets and alphanumberic. for output currency : less than 1, more than 9, characters, alphabets, alphanumberic and the number user have chosen for the input currency. for amount: alphabets, alpha-numeric value. ~~couldn't handle the alpha-numeric values like `50a001` as the program considers this as float 50.~~ for another conversion : any other character than the expected ones.
+for input currency : less than 1, more than 9, characters, alphabets and alphanumberic. for output currency : less than 1, more than 9, characters, alphabets, alphanumberic and the number user have chosen for the input currency. for amount: alphabets, alpha-numeric values (e.g a5000). couldn't handle the alpha-numeric values like `50a001` as the program considers this as float 50. for another conversion : any other character than the expected ones.

 ## Makefile